 How does Moderna's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

 In 2023, Moderna reported total carbon emissions of approximately 11,240,000 kg CO2e for Scope 1 and 4,310,000 kg CO2e for Scope 2.
-This reflects a slight decrease from 2022, where emissions were about 11,563,000 kg CO2e for Scope 1 and 1,197,000 kg CO2e for Scope 2.
-The company has not disclosed any Scope 3 emissions data for 2023.
-Moderna has set ambitious climate commitments, aiming for net-zero carbon emissions in Scopes 1 and 2 by 2030.
-This target is part of a broader commitment to achieve net-zero greenhouse gas emissions across its entire value chain by 2045.
-Additionally, Moderna plans to reduce absolute Scope 1 and 2 emissions by 90% from a 2021 baseline by 2030.
-The company also aims for 85% of its suppliers, covering purchased goods and services, capital goods, and upstream transportation and distribution, to have science-based targets by 2028.
-Overall, Moderna's climate strategy is aligned with industry standards, focusing on significant reductions in greenhouse gas emissions while supporting sustainability initiatives within its supply chain.
+This reflects a slight decrease from 2022, where emissions were about 11,563,000 kg CO2e for Scope 1 and approximately 1,197,000 kg CO2e for Scope 2.
+Notably, in 2022, the company also disclosed Scope 3 emissions, which totalled approximately 86,041,000 kg CO2e from capital goods and various other categories.
+Moderna has set ambitious climate commitments, aiming for net-zero carbon emissions in Scopes 1 and 2 by 2030, with a long-term goal of achieving net-zero emissions across all scopes by 2045.
+The company has committed to reducing absolute Scope 1 and 2 greenhouse gas emissions by 90% from a 2021 baseline by 2030.
+Additionally, it aims for 85% of its suppliers, covering purchased goods and services, capital goods, and upstream transportation and distribution, to have science-based targets by 2028.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to maintaining a minimum of 90% absolute reductions in Scopes 1 and 2 from 2030 through 2045, as well as a 90% reduction in absolute Scope 3 emissions by 2045.

 Access structured emissions data, company-specific emission factors, and source documents